pyeventsourcing/eventsourcing/docs/topics/application.rst

 The "notification log pattern" is also referred to as the "outbox pattern".
 The general idea is to avoid "dual writing" when recording updates to application state and then messaging those updates to others.
-The important thing is that either both the stored events and the notifications are recorded together, or neither are recorded.
-Unless these two things are recorded atomically, in the same database transaction, it is impossible to exclude the possibility that one will happen but not the other, causing a permanent and potentially catastrophic inconsistency in the state of downstream applications.
+The important thing is that either both the stored events and the notifications are recorded together, or nothing is recorded.
+Unless these two things are recorded atomically, in the same database transaction, it is impossible to exclude the possibility that one will happen but not the other, potentially causing a permanent and perhaps catastrophic inconsistency in the state of downstream applications.
 But it is equally important to avoid "dual writing" in the consumption of event notifications, which is why "tracking" records need to be written atomically when recording the result of processing event notifications.
 This is a topic we shall return to when discussing the